 How to find the best energy provider in the Netherlands

-The different types of energy contracts in the Netherlands
+Types of energy contracts in the Netherlands

 With all contracts you pay for energy consumption, grid management costs, administration fees and taxes.
-All these tariffs and prices are included in the total costs as they will be shown on the energy suppliers website or in our energy comparison tool.
+All these tariffs and prices are included in the total costs as they will be shown on the energy suppliers website or in our energy comparison-tool.

 All three types of energy contracts have pros and cons that you should know about.
 We’ll explain them in short.

-Fixed price energy contract
+Fixed price energy contract (vast)

 - Certainty about your contract tariffs for 1 to 3 years